top of page

 Let's Talk Climate aims to equip you with the skills and tools to have good conversations about climate change.
 When we have good conversations, we experience or deepen a sense of connection, feel like we have been understood and also understand another perspective a bit better.

-In our workshops, you will learn about REALTALK principles and put them to practice.
+In our workshops, you will learn about TALK WELL principles and put them to practice.

 Tell your story